richtastic/ff/src/3DR/wiki/app.md

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

+- detected features don't seem repeatable:
+	- corners
+	- blobs
+	- MSER

+- corner detector:
+	- needs to have more obvious peaks, and less prevalent edges
+		- overall color difference [to high and low]
+		- smaller interrior angle
+	- are directions good ?

+	- what fxn 'response' is used for peak scale?
+		- DoG ?
+		- cornerness ?
+		- ...
+		- plot this

+...

+R3D.SIFTBlobsForImage

+- blobs:
+	- are corner scale space extrema useful ?
+	- are corner corner-space extrema useful ?

+- MSER:
+	-

 - F is too unreliable to produce R for repetitive scenes
 	- F->R accuracy [muffin scene]
 		- are the points